bytebase/bytebase.com-old/content/blog/how-to-configure-clickhouse-ssl-connection.md

 description: Configure ClickHouse SSL connection and test it by using self-signed CA.
 ---

+## Overview

+Follow this tutorial, you can configure the ClickHouse SSL connection and test it by using self-signed CA easily.
+The general steps are:

+1. Install ClickHouse and OpenSSL
+2. Generate SSL Realated Files
+3. Configure ClickHouse Server
+4. Test SSL Connection from Client

 ## Background

 ClickHouse® is an open-source, high-performance columnar OLAP database management system for real-time analytics using SQL.
 It supports SSL connection like most databases do.